civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Known bugs:

+- When you start a new game from a running game than the game put the new game screen in the middle but does not paint the rest of the screen black so that you left with what was on the screen before.
+However, this does not disturb the function.
+- The map on the Gaia Controller does not show the coverage over sea.

 On Windows:
-The new shield that indicates in the control panel that on the tile are more than one unit does not display the number of units.
+- The new shield that indicates in the control panel that more than one unit is on a tile does not display the number of units.

 On Linux:
 Keyboard issues, at least with a German keyboard.
-The apostrope key (') to open the chat window does not work.
+- The apostrope key (') to open the chat window does not work.
 Yo can open the chat window via the menu.
-The secondary enter key on the num pad does not work.
+- The secondary enter key on the num pad does not work.
 Instead use the primary big enter key.

 The Great History: In case you are interested, here are the previous playtest threads on Apolyton: